Gunpowder-MC/Gunpowder/README.md

 <summary>Currency</summary>
 <h5>Description</h5>

-Module providing the currency handling in essentials as well as some basic commands
+Module providing the currency handling in Gunpowder as well as some basic commands

 ##### Commands
 - /balance [player]